-Did you know that babies can be bilingual from birth?
+Did you know that your baby can be bilingual from birth?
 That even before they start to talk, babies are absorbing everything.
 The easiest way to raise your kids bilingually is to introduce languages to them as early as possible.
-The TED video below explains all about bilingual babies and how they develop their language abilities.

 What research says about Bilingual Babies

 Research shows that all babies have the potential to be bilingual, or even multilingual.
 Newborns are already able to understand the difference between their native language and a foreign language.

 But how are babies able to learn these languages?
 And how are they able to learn two, or even three at once being so young?

 Well, babies are born to learn languages!
 In fact studies show, that babies have the potential to learn any language or languages from birth.
 So yes, you can have a bilingual baby!

 In the TED Talk below, Patricia Kuhl Director of the University of Washington’s NSF Science of Learning Center, talks about a study on bilingual babies and how babies acquire languages.